Men and women unequal when it comes to depression genes

 This text is part of the special Mental Health notebook

-While women are twice as likely to be diagnosed with depression as men, very little was still known about why this might be the case.
+While women are twice as likely to be diagnosed with depression as men, very little was still known regarding why this might be the case.
 A new gender-specific study led by researcher Patricia Silveira, associate professor in the Department of Psychiatry at McGill University, tells us a little more.
 It reveals many differences between men and women in genes linked to depression.

 “Until now, studies on depression were always done with groups of participants who mixed men and women,” indicates Patricia Silveira.
-However, as we see large differences between the sexes regarding the presentation of clinical depressive symptoms and also the response to treatment, we thought that biological processes could be linked to these differences. »
+However, as we see large differences between the sexes regarding the presentation of clinical depressive symptoms and also the response to treatment, we thought that biological processes might be linked to these differences. »

 A gender-specific study of more than 270,000 people revealed that no less than 11 areas of DNA linked to depression were found in women, compared to just one in men.
 Additionally, the research team found that depression was specifically linked to metabolic diseases in women, such as diabetes and obesity.
 “In fact, in women, certain genes linked to depression are the same ones that are present when we see these metabolic diseases,” explains the woman who is also a researcher at the Douglas Research Center affiliated with McGill University and the CIUSSS de the West Island of Montreal.